RoMcGill/grand-park-tutors/README.md

 ------
 ## Deployment

-For this project i have used Gitpod. throughout the process i have been adding and commiting code to my Github repository. from there i can deploy my live site to make it accessable to everyone.
+For this project I have used Gitpod. throughout the process I have been adding and committing code to my Github repository.
+From there I can deploy my live site to make it accessible to everyone.
 I do this by using Github Pages.
 1.
-from my Github repository navagate to settings on the far right near the top of the page
+From my Github repository navigate to settings on the far right near the top of the page
 ![step one for deployment](./assets/images/step-1-deployment.png)
 ![step one for deployment](./assets/images/step-2-deployment.png) 2.
-on the left hand side of the screen there will be a listr of options, from these options select, pages
+In the left hand side of the screen there will be a list of options, from these options select pages
 ![step 2 for deployment](./assets/images/step-3-deployment.png)
 3.
-when in the pages section select "branch : main" as the source and ensure the directory is selected as "/(root)" then click save. (my save button is currently grey and unclickable as i have aready deployed my site).
+When in the pages section select "branch : main" as the source and ensure the directory is selected as "/(root)" then click save. (my save button is currently grey and unclickable as I have aready deployed my site).

 ![step 3 for deployment](./assets/images/step-5-deplyment.png)
 4.
-when all of the previous steps are complete you should be givin this message
+When all of the previous steps are complete you should be given this message
 ![step 4 for deplyment](./assets/images/step-6-deployment.png)

-the site is now live and ready to view by anyone with the link. it can take Github a couple of miutes to push all of the data to the the live site and to publish the page.
+The site is now live and ready to view by anyone with the link.
+It can take Github a couple of minutes to push all of the data to the live site and to publish the page.

 ## Technologies used
 ------